ssolokhi/Sigma_0_Efficiency_Acceptance/README.md

 - this **README** file;

-- a **fitting_functions.py** file, where functions for fitting the signal and background are defined;

-- main **sigma_efficiency.py** file, where the actual analysis is carried out.
+- main **get_efficiency.C** file, where the actual analysis is carried out.

 ## Notice!

-If 'import ROOT' doesn't work, then navigate to the ROOT installation folder, move to the 'bin' folder and type *source thisroot.sh*.
+It is recomended to use ROOT6 for the analysis.